Short-term Disability Insurance vs. Temporary Disability Insurance

-Temporary disability insurance is required by the governments of some states to be offered to employees by their employers.
-This type of insurance provides coverage for employees who have suffered an injury or illness outside of where they work and cannot perform their job duties because of it.
+Some states require that temporary disability insurance is offered by employers to their employees.
+This type of insurance provides coverage to employees who have suffered an injury or illness outside of where they work and cannot perform their job duties because of it.

 Any injuries or illnesses suffered on the job are not covered by TDI, but instead by workers’ compensation benefits.
 TDI will also cover lengthy leaves of absence from work due to pregnancy and childbirth.

 A TDI policy will typically pay you up to 60 percent of your salary while out on leave for a period of three to six months.
-Should you still not be able to work after this time frame, you might be eligible for long-term disability benefits that can cover you for as long as five years from an approved incident.
+Should you still not be able to work after this time, you might be eligible for long-term disability benefits that can cover you for up to five years from an approved incident.

 Pros and Cons of Short-Term Disability Insurance

-As with all types of insurance plans, there are both pros and cons of short-term disability insurance.
+As with all types of insurance plans, short-term disability has its pros and cons.